AdiPat/chatgpt-insights/README.md

 # ChatGPT Insights 🤖

+> 👽 Work In Progress!

 ---

 ### Introduction 📖

 Welcome to **ChatGPT Insights** — the tool that peeks under the hood of your ChatGPT interactions and hands you a shiny mirror 🪞 to reflect on your AI dialogues.
-Export your chat history, throw it into our program, and *bam!* 🚀 detailed insights about your ChatGPT conversations are at your fingertips.
+Export your chat history, throw it into our program, and _bam!_ 🚀 detailed insights about your ChatGPT conversations are at your fingertips.

 ---